Tim Hector: Human rights case

 The case has been frequently cited in cases subsequently.
 For instance, Inter-American Court of Human Rights Case No. 12.441 "Luisiana Ríos", it was cited in a case concerning Venezuela in the Inter-American Court of Human Rights, other references spread from Australia, South Africa to Canada and many other places.

 One interesting, if little known fact about the case was that the solicitor for the Appellant, Richard Hallmark, in preparing the case for the appeal hearing, placed before the court a series of extracts of the legislation of most of the eastern European states which had, as communist states, created offences in very similar terms to those sought to be justified by the government of Antigua & Barbuda but which had, even in some cases in only a matter of days and weeks before the hearing in the Privy Council, been repealed.
 The relevance of those developments was clear but not actually argued upon in the hearing.
-Given a different uncertainty about the role of the Privy Council at that time, indeed whether it had a role in such appeal cases, this case may be interpreted as significant in the history of that Court as an institution too.
+Given the uncertainty about the role of the Privy Council at that time, and indeed whether it had a role in such appeal cases, this case may be interpreted as significant in the history of that Court as an institution too.

 Hector died at the age of 59 on 12 November 2002, having been suffering from heart disease.
 He was given a state funeral in Antigua.